Skip to content

 It all depends on which fillers are involved.

-For example, if it is protective paper, it can be disposed of in waste paper.
-If a product has been protected with polystyrene or plastic, then it belongs in the plastic waste.
-Hemp fleece, wood wool or packaging chips made from corn starch, on the other hand, can (as a rule) be disposed of in the organic waste garbage can.
+If it is, for example, Schrenzpapier, then it can be disposed of in the waste paper.
+If a product was protected with polystyrene or plastic, then it belongs in the plastic waste.
+Hemp fleece, wood wool or packaging chips made of corn starch, on the other hand, can (as a rule) be disposed of in the organic waste garbage can.

-Sustainable filling material for parcels is the future!
+Sustainable filling material for packages is the future!

-With the switch to ecological materials, you not only protect your goods, but also protect the natural resources the earth.
-When choosing your filling material, think not only about how the packaging material is produced, but also how it will be disposed of later.
+With the switch to organic materials, you not only protect your goods, but also spare the natural resources the earth.
+For this, when choosing your filling material, think not only about how the packaging material is made, but also how it will be disposed of later.

-As you can see, sending parcels sustainably doesn't have to be expensive or complicated.
-It doesn't matter whether you look for filling material for boxes every day or just once in a while - because every piece of plastic or polystyrene you save helps the environment.
-So let's get to work and pack our parcels sustainably!
+As you can see, sending packages sustainably doesn't have to be expensive or complicated.
+It doesn't matter if you're looking for filling material for cardboard boxes every day or only once in a while - because every piece of plastic or Styrofoam you save helps the environment.
+So let's do it and pack our parcels sustainably!

-I hope that I have been able to help you with this article on sustainable filling material for parcels and boxes.
+I hope that I could help you with this post about sustainable filling material for packages and boxes.
 Do you have any questions, suggestions or further tips?
-Then I look forward to your comment!
+Then I look forward to your comments!

 Stay sustainable,